 Didn't wait for sex, became a one-night stand

 I will be honest, there are a few for me who fall onto this list, though I am not ashamed and was not expecting them to be anything more.

 This is the scenario that a lot of people have found themselves in at least once.
 If you do not know the person too well, it could be difficult to gauge if they are viewing you as relationship potential or just a way of satisfying their physical needs.
 It's because of this potential result that the "3 Date Rule" is even a thing at all!

 Didn't wait for sex, remained friends

-Not all people you do intimate things with will necessarily fall into the "dating" or "hook-up" categories.
+Not all people who you do intimate things with will necessarily fall into the "dating" or "hook-up" categories.
 I have also remained good friends with some people who I had fun with the first time I met them.
-Although a romantic relationship did not form, we're still am on legitimately friendly, non-awkward terms.
+Although a romantic relationship did not form, we're still on friendly, non-awkward terms.